ocean-slang/go-swace/README.md

 Current workflow:
 - In each script, there may be data that needs to be manually downloaded and saved in the appropriate corresponding data folder.
 Each script will have directions on the top about ancillary datasets needed, or parameters to change in the script.

-**Satellite visualizations**
+**Satellite visualizations and processing (get phytoplankton assemblages from PACE)** *SWOT*
 1. *SWOT_velocities_maps*: Plot SWOT data, calculate geostrophic velocities, and compare to coarse geostrophic velocities from OSCAR and sea level anomaly from CMEMS.
+2. *eddy_track_visualizations*: Plot time series of eddy amplitude and area from AVISO eddy trajectories.
+Plot eddy trajectory over its lifespan.
+Select some SWOT overpasses to plot at different points of the eddy's life.
+*PACE*
-2. *run_moana_cryocloud*: Process one image in SeaDAS to get phytoplankton assemblages (prochlorococcus, picoeukaryotes, synechococcus) from PACE Level 1B imagery using the MOANA algorithm (https://www.earthdata.nasa.gov/apt/documents/moana/v1.0).
+3. *run_moana_cryocloud*: Process one image in SeaDAS to get phytoplankton assemblages (prochlorococcus, picoeukaryotes, synechococcus) from PACE Level 1B imagery using the MOANA algorithm (https://www.earthdata.nasa.gov/apt/documents/moana/v1.0).
 Please see important note below.
+4. *box_plots_PACE* Looking at distributions of variables chl-a, pico, pro, and syn inside vs. outside eddy.
+Caveat: 'Outside' eddy area needs to be further refined.
+*SWOT and PACE*
-3. *SWOT_over_PACE_maps*: Plot PACE chl-a and phytoplankton assemblages (generated from run_moana_cryocloud or on local machine) with SWOT streamlines overlain.
+5. *SWOT_over_PACE_maps*: Plot PACE chl-a and phytoplankton assemblages (generated from run_moana_cryocloud or on local machine) with SWOT streamlines overlain.
-4. *vort_strain_jpdfs*: Plot PACE chl-a and phytoplankton assemblage ratios in vorticity-strain space.
+6. *vort_strain_jpdfs*: Plot PACE chl-a and phytoplankton assemblage ratios in vorticity-strain space.
 Please interpret with care...
 SWOT velocities are preliminary, vorticity and strain are two levels of separation away from SLA...
-5. *box_plots_PACE* Looking at distributions of variables chl-a, pico, pro, and syn inside vs. outside eddy.
-Caveat: 'Outside' eddy area needs to be further refined.

 **Times series**